barneyhawes/decent-metric/README.md

 - Add new symbols for clean, empty, etc.

 TODO #3 - post-shot page
-- implement actual date, time, ratio (currently placeholders)
 - Show the shot graph? (options to show different data?) (option to compare with historic shot?)
+- implement final weight and align with pre-shot configuration
 - access to post-shot page for most recent shot at any time

 TODO #4 - espresso page